top of page

 ‘Pleased to meet you,’ said Natalie.

-‘Yeh but what’s a fancy English lass doing with our latino bartender, ey?
-I mean, Banderas might do but the fucker is not even Spanish?’
+‘What’s a fancy English lass doing with our latino bartender, ey?
+I mean, Your boy Banderas might do but this lad is not even Spanish?’

 ‘We really need to go,’ I repeated.

-‘Easy boyle, the hospital is not going anywhere,’ slurred Billy.
+‘Easy boyle, the hospital ‘aint going anywhere,’ slurred Billy.

 Natalie and I were about to enter the antenatal unit at the Chelsea & Westminster when Billy crept up behind us.
 The stocky thud was one of the dipsomaniacs who shouted aggro at me at The Carpenters Arms.
 Messing with the foreign barman (even if they held a perfectly legal British Passport) was his local passtime.
 He wasn't the only one who enjoyed the abuse.
-There were many prejudiced know-it-alls at the Carpenters Arms who jumped at the opportunity: to call me names and joked about my supposed obsession with olives and bullfighting.
+There were many intoxicated know-it-alls there who jumped at the opportunity to call me names and joke about my obsession with olives and bullfighting.
 Their antics were funny at first.
-I laughed at the dimwittedness and unsavouriness of their remarks but eventually the insults started to get on my nerves.
+I laughed at the dimwittedness and unsavouriness of their remarks but eventually the insults got on my nerves.
 By the time Billy tapped on my shoulder outside the hospital I was ready to tell those bigots to bugger off.
-I was definitely not putting up with that shit outside my working space.
-I tried to walk away immediately but Natalie had already engaged in eye contact.
-Billy was wearing navy blue linen trousers, white golf shoes, and a pink short sleeved polo shirt.
-I noticed he stank of stale beer, fags and cheap cologne.
+I was definitely not putting up with abuse outside the working space.
+I tried to walk away but Natalie had engaged with Billy the twerp and we ended up facing each other outside the Hospital doors.
+He was wearing navy blue linen trousers, white golf shoes, and a pink short sleeved polo shirt.
+He stank of stale beer, fags and cheap cologne.
 He threw his sweaty arm around me and pretended to order a Stella

 Billy laughed in my face.

-‘Who is the fag with the moustache serving pints at The Carpentars Arms, then?’
+‘Who is the moustachioed Manuel serving pints at The Carpenter’s Arms, then?

 ‘Part-time,’ I responded, ‘I only work there part time.’